-Most people are of the opinion that ‘it will never happen to me’, but don’t let yourself fall into this trap.
+You might ask yourself why travel insurance is necessary, and most people are of the opinion that ‘it will never happen to me’, but don’t let yourself fall into this trap.
 I have friends who have had the pleasure of working in a call-centre helpline for travel insurance and they never had a free moment.
 The phone lines were always red hot with various different emergencies and queries.
 This article is by no means a way to scare people into not travelling and I must stress that I could not be more pro-holiday.
-However I thought I would help you break down an important part of the holiday planning process, as buying insurance and scanning through policy documents, as we all know, can be an unholy nightmare.
+However, I thought I would help you break down an important part of the holiday planning process, as buying insurance and scanning through policy documents, as we all know, can be an unholy nightmare.
+So what insurance is best for you and what will suit your needs?
+I have gathered some useful information in this article for you.

-I have picked the three most well known travel insurance companies in Ireland to focus on.
-I will go through some of the pros and cons of each, and hopefully by the end of this article the prospect of insuring yourself won’t be anywhere near as daunting. :)
+I have picked the three most well known travel insurances and created a little travel insurance comparison in Ireland to focus on.
+I will go through some of the pros and cons of each, and hopefully by the end of this article the prospect of insuring yourself for your holidays won’t be anywhere near as daunting. :)

 “What type of holiday are you going on?”